iPhone 12 Pro and iPhone 12 Pro Max

 The new iPhones support both mmWave and Sub-6GHz networks in the United States, but mmWave connectivity is not available in other countries. iPhones purchased outside of the United States do not have the mmWave antenna on the side and are not able to connect to mmWave networks.
 Apple made this decision because most countries do not have mmWave 5G networks available.

-Apple created custom antennas and radio components for the iPhone 12 models to enhance connectivity, and through software optimization, Apple says apps will be able to benefit from 5G without using additional power or impacting battery life.
+The iPhone 12 models use Qualcomm's X55 modem, but Apple created custom antennas and radio components to enhance connectivity, and through software optimization, Apple says apps can benefit from 5G without using additional power or impacting battery life.

 5G connectivity allows for faster download and upload speeds, which speeds up everything from loading websites to downloading TV shows and movies.